madnight/blog/source/_posts/github-mirror.md

 ---

 # Motivation
-Many big repositories are not hosted on GitHub, but do have a official mirror like linux[^1], git[^2] or ghc[^3].
+Many big repositories are not hosted on GitHub, but do have a official mirror like [linux](https://github.com/torvalds/linux), [git](https://github.com/git/git) or [ghc](https://github.com/ghc/ghc).
 The purpose of these mirrors is to provide an easy access (lower the barrier) to repositories that are not hosted on GitHub.
 There are many repositories that do not offer a official mirror.
 Follow this short article, if you want to know how to create a mirror, to provide an easy access to external repositories as well.

 # Clone
-Step 0: Clone the repository you want to mirror
+**Step 0:** Clone the repository you want to mirror.
-Step 1: Add your empty remote GitHub repository as mirror
+**Step 1:** Add your empty remote GitHub repository as mirror.

 ```sh
 # example for valgrind